foundry-rs/book/src/cheatcodes/pause-gas-metering.md

 Pauses gas metering (i.e. `gasleft()` does not decrease as operations are executed).

-This can be useful for getting a better sense of gas costs, by turning off gas metering for unnecessary code), as well as long-running scripts that would otherwise run out of gas.
+This can be useful for getting a better sense of gas costs, by turning off gas metering for unnecessary code, as well as long-running scripts that would otherwise run out of gas.

 > ℹ️ **Note**
 >